JahazielGuzman/differential-expression-of-mosquito-genes/README.md

 utr_annotation_errors.py:
 -------------------------
-Inputs: Opens the file 3_prime_utr_list.txt and the read file the users supplies as an argument to the program.
+Inputs: Opens the file 3_prime_utr_list.txt and the read file the user supplies as an argument to the program.
 Outputs: Determines the number of reads which are prefixes for each 3’-UTR and number of reads containing prefixes that are also suffixes of the 3’-UTR.